 Often times, when I am doing book signings and appearances, people ask me about my writing process so I thought I would take a few minutes to address some of the most common questions.

 I am an attorney and mediator, so my days are often long.
 However, I always try to write every day, even if it is only 100 words.
 I also try to blog at least three times a week.

 What inspired you to write your first book and how long did it take?

-I came to realize that sometimes the book or the world aren’t ready when you want them to be.
-My book sat of the shelf for almost 20 years until similar cases returned to the public eye.
+I came to realize that sometimes the book or the world isn’t ready when you want them to be.
+My book sat on the shelf for almost 20 years until similar cases returned to the public eye.
 It was at that time that I dusted off the manuscript and spent about 8 months updating the book before it was published in November 2016.